Applied AI Research Est. 2025 // Research · Education · Agents

 Fine-tuning & model evaluation

-Supervised fine-tuning, preference tuning, and adapter-based specialization.
-Paired with evaluation infrastructure built to catch regression, drift, and the quiet quality decay that production models accumulate.
+Supervised fine-tuning, preference tuning, and adapter-based specialization, paired with evaluation infrastructure built to catch regression, drift, and quiet quality decay.

 What's on the bench right now.